MMNmedia/.github/profile/README.md

 ## Copyright

-All of our projects are proprietary and are copyrighted, belonging to
+All of our projects are proprietary and are copyrighted, belonging to MMN.
+If you find that we are violating the copyrights or ToS of a project in any way, please contact us by email below.

 ## Contributing